dwightjack/umeboshi/README.md

 * npm or [yarn](https://yarnpkg.com/lang/en/)

 ## Installation and usage

+These packages are used by [umeboshi-cli](https://github.com/dwightjack/umeboshi-cli) official templates, but could be used as individual packages as well.

 See each package under the `packages` folder for installation and usage documentation.